Edward Peck Curtis

-Edward Peck "Ted" Curtis (14 January 1897 – 13 March 1987) was a World War I flying ace with six aerial victories.
+Edward Peck "Ted" Curtis (14 January 1897 – 13 March 1987) was an American World War I flying ace with six aerial victories.
 Between the world wars, he served as vice president of Eastman Kodak's international division.
 In World War II he served as the Chief of Staff, U. S. Strategic Air Force in Europe earning the rank of major general.
 As Special Assistant to President Eisenhower for Aviation Facilities Planning, he earned the 1957 Robert J. Collier Trophy.